Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 To begin with it can seem rather harsh.
 However a small amount of practice should soon enable you to control it correctly.
 If you have trouble reaching the brake with your heel on the floor you can use a device to raise the floor to make things easier as you begin.

 A passenger (such as your driving test examiner) will only be certain that you are going to stop in time when you are braking your hardest.
+If this is done too close to the hazard you are likely to be marked down, which may then result in a test failure.
+Don't say you haven't been warned.

 The parking brake is used to hold the vehicle stationary while the brake pedal isn’t being used.
 If it is applied it will automatically lock on.
 In some cars the whole action of applying and releasing it is now automatic.
 In this case there may just be a button on the dashboard to override it.

 Many cars though will still have a parking brake between the front seats.
-To release the parking brake it you should first raise it a couple of millimetres.
+To release the parking brake you should first raise it a couple of millimetres.
 This disengages the automatic lock.
 Then you should push the button on the end of the handbrake.
 This prevents the lock from re-engaging.
 Finally you should gently push it down until it will go no further.

-When stopped for any length of time you should select N (neutral) or P (park) if you are exiting and leaving the vehicle.
+When stopped for any length of time you should select N (neutral), or P (park) if you are exiting and leaving the vehicle.

 In a manual car you will need to change gears to enable the car to be driven comfortably.

 Many learners drive jerkily simply because their instructor makes them stay in a lower gear for too long.
+Many instructors do this because they are still teaching old methods that fail to take into account the changes in engine technology over the last 30 years.

 The number one thing that many instructors fail to spot